ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/set-the-font-size-for-multiple-heading-elements.md

 ---

 ## Description

 <section id='description'>

-The <code>font-size</code> property is used to specify how large the text is in a given element.
+The `font-size` property is used to specify how large the text is in a given element.
 This rule can be used for multiple elements to create visual consistency of text on a page.
-In this challenge, you'll set the values for all <code>h1</code> through <code>h6</code> tags to balance the heading sizes.
+In this challenge, you'll set the values for all `h1` through `h6` tags to balance the heading sizes.

 </section>

 ## Instructions

 <section id='instructions'>

 <ul><li>Set the <code>font-size</code> of the <code>h1</code> tag to 68px.</li><li>Set the <code>font-size</code> of the <code>h2</code> tag to 52px.</li><li>Set the <code>font-size</code> of the <code>h3</code> tag to 40px.</li><li>Set the <code>font-size</code> of the <code>h4</code> tag to 32px.</li><li>Set the <code>font-size</code> of the <code>h5</code> tag to 21px.</li><li>Set the <code>font-size</code> of the <code>h6</code> tag to 14px.</li></ul>

 </section>

 ## Tests

 <section id='tests'>

 ```yml